5 Important Things to Keep In Mind When You Pick a Homeschool Name

 You can more than likely get away with not having a name for your homeschooling adventures.

-But, it can be a fun activity to pick out a name with your kids.
+But, it can be a fun activity to pick out a name for your homeschool with your kids.
 You can chat about name options and even take a vote.

 Plus, it’s pretty cool adding the name to your planner, binders, and other homeschool organization materials.